 Cert PG | 152min

 Musical adaptation of Romeo and Juliet set in New York City, where rival street gangs (the Jets and the Sharks) battle for territory and respect.
 The situation becomes complicated when a gang members falls in love with a rival’s sister.

-Saturday 29 July 9:30pm at CANOE LAKE, SOUTHSEA
+NEW DATE: Saturday 5 August 9:30 pm at CANOE LAKE, SOUTHSEA